mmatyas/pegasus-docs/docs/user-guide/config-files.md

 regex: \d+.in.1
 ```

-Then add `C:/games/snes` to `[config directory]/game_dirs.txt` in a new line.
+Then add `C:/games/snes` to the searched game directories in the Settings menu.
 The games and categories will appear the next time you start Pegasus.

 ## Metadata properties